maoberlehner/markus-oberlehner-net/content/blog/naming-your-unit-tests-it-should-vs-given-when-then.md

 tags = ["JavaScript", "TDD", "Naming things"]
 +++

+> UPDATE: I have written a follow-up article with [more thoughts on this topic](/blog/telling-a-story-with-test-code).

 For the most time, when writing unit tests, I favored the `it should ...` pattern for naming my tests.
 But time and time again, I noticed that when following this naming convention, I either had to write very long test cases or omit important information.

 Let's take a look at the following example where I use the `it should` pattern.